EdwardsVO/EdwardsVO/README.md

-## Welcome Fren 😎
+## Hello World 😎
 Edward - Blockchain Developer focused on software solutions and mass Web3 adoption.
 Lover of challenges, always looking to push myself to new heights with complex tasks that test my limits.
-Interested on Web3 security, EVM and low-level Ethereum features.
+Interested in Web3 security, EVM, and low-level Ethereum features.
 Learning something new every day, expanding my limits, thinking outside the box, and finding ways to optimize and obtain better solutions for current systems. 🚀
-### Follow me !
+### Follow me!

 <!--
 **EdwardsVO/EdwardsVO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.